wp-plugins/easy-member-pro/readme.txt

 Goto Settings -> WP EasyMemberPro -> Add the URL to your EasyMemberPro installation & update other options and press Save Changes;

 == Changelog ==

+= 1.1.1 =
+Added Logged In Member Tags, to allow displaying of EMP Member Details via shortcodes.

 = 1.1.0 =
 Added Drip Feed options